How to use the command 'debootstrap' (with examples)

 sudo

-: Specifies the location where the Debian system will be created.http://deb.debian.org/debian
+: Indicates the directory where the new Debian system will be set up.
+It should be a directory with suitable permissions.http://deb.debian.org/debian

-: Specifies the mirror URL from which the packages will be downloaded.
+: Designates the mirror URL from which the packages will be retrieved.
+Using an official mirror ensures that packages are authentic and up-to-date with security patches.

 Use case 2: Create a minimal system including only required packages